vamsidharreddie/Multi-threaded-chat-application/README.md

 MySQL Connector (Simulated): The current database.py uses placeholders.
 In a real-world scenario, you would need to install a library like mysql-connector-python.

-Ensure this table  is created in database (chat_db)

 # Create the table required for message storage and history
 CREATE TABLE messages (